 The energy of a first festival appearance is a milestone that stays with a band forever.
-At Sips & Sounds, I had the opportunity to sit down with The Runarounds, featuring William Lipton (vocals/guitar), Axel Ellis (vocals/guitar), Jeremy Yun (bass), Zendé Murdock (drums), and Jesse Golliher (guitar)—to discuss this new chapter.
+At Coca-Cola Sips & Sounds, I had the opportunity to sit down with The Runarounds, featuring William Lipton (vocals/guitar), Axel Ellis (vocals/guitar), Jeremy Yun (bass), Zendé Murdock (drums), and Jesse Golliher (guitar), to discuss this new chapter.
 We skipped the formalities to dive into the stories that define them as a unit, exploring the humor and the hurdles of life on tour and how they are carving out a space that is uniquely theirs.

 Sips and Sounds is your official Festival debut.
 Before you go on stage, what was the first festival you attended?

 Jesse: Boston Calling 2019.
 It was the best place ever.
-I saw Tama Impala, Denzel Curry, Clairo, Anderson Paak
+I saw Tama Impala, Denzel Curry, Clairo, Anderson .Paak.

-Axel: My first one was probably Summerfest in Milwaukee, I saw Steve Aioki.
+Axel: My first one was probably Summerfest in Milwaukee.
+I saw Steve Aioki.
 Or it was North Coast in Chicago — that was good — saw Chance the Rapper.
-I love festivals, I’ve been going to them since middle school
+I love festivals, I’ve been going to them since middle school.

 William: I wanna say for me and Jeremy, we played a festival in our old band, which I think was my first festival.
 It was in Idaho.
-Idaho Rock the Falls 2014
+Idaho Rock the Falls 2014.

 Is there a specific moment or memory from those festivals that you try to recreate on stage that make your sets stand out and be memorable for new audiences?

-Jeremy: I think we opened up with the National Anthem, so we haven’t been doing that
+Jeremy: I think we opened up with the National Anthem, so we haven’t been doing that.

-Jesse: I remember Anderson Paak walked on stage, and he took like 30 seconds, and he smiled before he even started playing.
-He just took it all in, and I think that‘s the feeling I’ve always been chasing
+Jesse: I remember Anderson .Paak walked on stage, and he took like 30 seconds, and he smiled before he even started playing.
+He just took it all in, and I think that‘s the feeling I’ve always been chasing.

 Most bands have heroes they look up to.
-Instead of a musician, who is a non-musical figure — an athlete, a writer, or a family member — whose worth ethic or philosophy has most influenced the way you handle being in the spotlight together?
+Instead of a musician, who is a non-musical figure — an athlete, a writer, or a family member — whose work ethic or philosophy has most influenced the way you handle being in the spotlight together?

-William: Mom and Dad
+William: Mom and Dad.

-Zendé: What he said
+Zendé: What he said.

 Axel: Yeah, same.
-And Anthony Bourdain
+And Anthony Bourdain.

 Jeremy: Double-click that!

-Jesse: Edmund McMillen – the creator of The Binding of Isaac — the video game
+Jesse: Edmund McMillen — the creator of The Binding of Isaac — the video game.

 Is there a quote or mantra you guys live by?

-William: There’s no bad weather, only bad clothing
+William: There’s no bad weather, only bad clothing.

-Axel: Good days’ll come – John-Robert
+Axel: Good days’ll come — John-Robert.

 Has the transition from being in a band to a band featured on a TV show added any unexpected challenges or features?

 Zendé: Honestly, we feel like there were even more challenges with the band.
-We thought the name thing might be tough for people, like which name to call us, but whenever we do a show, they use our real names
+We thought the name thing might be tough for people, like which name to call us, but whenever we do a show, they use our real names.

 Did you guys start with the name “The Runarounds” when you started the band?
 Were there any follow-up names that you were about to go with?